spacedsweden/SinchCallingUIKit/README.md

 ## Usage

-This is a pod that lets you add Sinch calling functionality with a callscreens in minutes, super for fast prototyping
+This is a pod that lets you add Sinch calling functionality with a callscreens in minutes, super for fast prototyping.
+If you want to remote/local push to play a custom sound, place a file called ringback.wav in your *mainbundle* (yeah I know its apple)

 ## Requirements